| Help with Weight

 disease, which can lead to chronic inflammation in the body and,

 subsequently, certain types of cancer, Calle added.
+In

 a related editorial, Drs.
 Hans-Olov Adami of the Karolinska Institute